bytecodealliance/wasmtime/cranelift/docs/ir.rst

 Boolean values are either true or false.

-The :type:`b1` type represents an abstract boolean value.
+The `b1` type represents an abstract boolean value.
 It can only exist as an SSA value, and can't be directly stored in memory.
-It can, however, be converted into an integer with value 0 or 1 by the :inst:`bint` instruction (and converted back with :inst:`icmp_imm` with 0).
+It can, however, be converted into an integer with value 0 or 1 by the `bint` instruction (and converted back with `icmp_imm` with 0).

 Several larger boolean types are also defined, primarily to be used as SIMD element types.
 They can be stored in memory, and are represented as either all zero bits or all one bits.

-.. autocliftype:: b1
+- b1
-.. autocliftype:: b8
+- b8
-.. autocliftype:: b16
+- b16
-.. autocliftype:: b32
+- b32
-.. autocliftype:: b64
+- b64

 Integer types
 -------------